-Of all the complex relationship zones that you enter, dating a widower is perhaps one of the most challenging.
+Of all the complex relationship zones that you enter, dating a widower is perhaps the most challenging.
 It is unlike being with a long-term bachelor or divorcee.
 At the outset, it may seem like a smooth situation.
-After all, he is single, knows what it is to be in a committed relationship and his life experiences may have arguably made him a more sensitive and kind person.
+After all, he is single, knows what it is to be in a committed relationship, and his life experiences may have arguably made him a more sensitive and kind person.

 Related Reading: 20 Rules Of Dating A Single Dad

 Truth be told, anything is possible and each relationship is different.
 Whether you’re dating a young widower or someone who has been left behind after sharing decades with his spouse, the key is to keep an open mind and let your relationship take its own course.
 That said, there are some dos and don’ts that may help you negotiate this tricky area so that even if you end up with one, you don’t end up feeling insecure about dating a widower.

 The first and most significant rule when you begin a relationship that has the potential to grow is to avoid asking too many questions about his wife.
 At least, let the first few dates pass by without bringing up the subject.
 Get to know him better and let him open up about his past; don’t get too personal too soon.

 He may come across as an emotionally unavailable widower if you touch a raw nerve too soon and try to access parts of him that he may not be ready to reveal yet.
 Remember, that the grieving process is not linear and takes its own trajectory.
 He could well be grieving his wife’s death and looking to make a fresh start at the same time.

 He may act all closed up and distant if you try to get too close too soon.
 You may find this behavior of a widower odd considering you’re trying to build a romantic relationship with him, but to him, this may just be a coping mechanism.
 So, be prepared to take things slow and give him the time he needs to let his guard down.